Illinois House Passes Marriage Equality Bill, Will Become Law

 Depending on when Quinn signs the bill, Illinois could become the 15th state to legalize marriage equality.
 Hawaii is debating a similar measure and Gov. Neil Abercrombie could potentially beat Quinn to it.

 Attorney General Lisa Madigan also applauded the vote.
-Madigan has been a longtime support of marriage equality and last May announced she would not defiant the state’s law restricting marriage to only a man and a woman when it was challenged in a Chicago court.
+Madigan has been a longtime supporter of marriage equality and last May announced she would not defend the state's law restricting marriage to only a man and a woman when it was challenged in a Chicago court.

 "I think that the vote today really demonstrated basic American principles of freedom and fairness," Madigan told BuzzFeed.
 "So now, all couples — regardless of who they love — will have the rights and responsibilities of marriage as equal families in the state of Illinois.
 I am very excited about that."

-Rick Garica, who has advocating for LGBT rights legislation in Illinois for decades, received an unusual proposal moments after the bill passed: a proposal from his partner of over 32 years.
+Rick Garica, who has advocated for LGBT rights legislation in Illinois for decades, received an unusual proposal moments after the bill passed: a proposal from his partner of over 32 years.

 "Will you marry me in June 2014?" the text read.

 "I just had hoped that we had the necessary votes there and was thrilled that we finally got it done," Garica said.
 As for the proposal, Garcia said he was dumbfounded and floored.